OpBlair/File_Creator/README.md

+# File Creation Script
-## This python script creates files in the location where its executed
+This python script creates files in the location where its executed